Prince of Orange: Arms

 The princes of Orange in the 16th and 17th century used the following sets of arms.
-On becoming Prince of Orange, William placed the Châlon-Arlay arms in the center ("as an inescutcheon") of his father's arms.
+On becoming Prince of Orange, William placed the Chalon-Arlay arms in the center ("as an inescutcheon") of his father's arms.
 He used these arms until 1582 when he purchased the marquisate of Veere and Vlissingen.
 He then used the arms attributed to Frederick Henry, etc. with the arms of the marquisate in the top center, and the arms of the county of Buren in the bottom center.
 Their growing complexity shows how arms are used to reflect the growing political position and royal aspirations of the house of Orange-Nassau.

-When William VI of Orange returned to the Netherlands in 1813 and was proclaimed Sovereign Prince of the Netherlands, he quartered the former Arms of the Dutch Republic (1st and 4th quarter) with the "Châlon-Orange" arms (2nd and 3rd quarter), which had come to symbolize Orange.
+When William VI of Orange returned to the Netherlands in 1813 and was proclaimed Sovereign Prince of the Netherlands, he quartered the former Arms of the Dutch Republic (1st and 4th quarter) with the "Chalon-Orange" arms (2nd and 3rd quarter), which had come to symbolize Orange.
 As an in escutcheon he placed his ancestral arms of Nassau.
 When he became King in 1815, he combined the Dutch Republic Lion with the billets of the Nassau arms and added a royal crown to form the Coat of arms of the Netherlands.
 In the 19th century, the Dutch Crown prince, who holds the title "Prince of Orange" ("Prins van Oranje"), and his son, who holds the title "Hereditary Prince of Orange" ("Erfprins van Oranje") had their own pre-defined arms.
 The House of Orange, now the Royal House of the Netherlands, and their descendants the House of Orange-Nassau, kept this title for their family.
 Wilhelmina further decreed that in perpetuity her descendants should be styled "princes and princesses of Orange-Nassau" and that the name of the house would be "Orange-Nassau" (in Dutch "Oranje-Nassau").
 Since then, individual members of the House of Orange-Nassau are also given their own arms by the reigning monarch, similar to the United Kingdom.
 This is usually the royal arms, quartered with the arms of the principality of Orange, and an in escutcheon of their paternal arms.

 As a former territory of the Holy Roman Empire, the princes of Orange used an independent prince's crown.
 Sometimes, only the coronet part was used (see, here and here).
 After the establishment of the Kingdom of the Netherlands, they used the Dutch Royal Crowns: